InsaneFirebat/SM_Debugging/README.md

 ## What do I do with it?

-Mesen: Open the Debugger window and select `Import/Export` > `Import Labels`.
-Select the `.msl` or '.mlb' file to add labels to the debugger view and trace logs.
+Mesen: If using Mesen-S, open the Debugger window and select `Import/Export` > `Import Labels`.
+Select the `Mesen.msl` file to add labels to the debugger view and trace logs.
+If using Mesen2, you can drag the `Mesen.msl` file directly into the debugger window to load it.

 bsnes-plus: Rename the `.sym` file to match your ROM and place it in the same directory.
 Load the ROM to load the symbols, which will take longer with the `_wram` version.